saltstack/salt/doc/topics/tutorials/starting_states.rst

 watch additional resources, or under certain circumstances a different file needs to be placed.

-These examples will add more watchers to apache and change the ssh banner.
+In these examples, the first will add a custom banner to ssh and the second will add more watchers to apache to include mod_python.

 ``ssh/custom-server.sls:``